thetopham/Planetary-Stewardship/concept/preservation_domes/README.md

 ## 5. Architectural Vision

-Each Preservationist Dome acts as a **microcosm of a world worth saving.**
+Each Preservation Dome acts as a **microcosm of a world worth saving.**
 Externally, they resemble the Dual-Season Dome — glass or ETFE membranes over modular geodesic structures — but internally, every biome is uniquely tuned to its native rhythms.

 Imagine walking from a high-alpine snowfield into a humid Amazon grove, both thriving side by side under separate transparent sanctuaries.